Neuron-Hackathon/neuron_hackathon_2022/RULES.md

 1.6 Neuron shall not be responsible for any late or inaccurate submissions, or any delay in registration submissions.

-1.7 Neuron reserves the right, in its sole and absolute discretion, to reject or refuse any Participant even after registration has been submitted or to disqualify any team.
+1.7 Neuron reserves the right, in its sole and absolute discretion, to reject or refuse any Participant, even after registration has been submitted, or to disqualify any team.

 1.8 There is no entry fee to enter the Hackathon.